LaksCastro/ethereal-color/README.md

 <br>

 ## Palette Function
-A Palette object is used to reference a range of colors, that is, where a certain range begins, and where it ends

 ### Default return
 If you try to create a palette without sending anything as a parameter, a palette will be created using white as the base